st-korn/KornToDoList/README.md

 Try to sign-up a new user.
 In case of success, a link is sent to the user, after which he can set password and complete the registration.
 Without opening the link, the account is not valid.
+If a User-Session is specified and it is anonymous, it remembers the identifier of the anonymous user.
+To complete the registration (setting the password by link from the email) to transfer the todo-lists of the anonymous user to the newly registered user.

+    Cookies: User-Session : string (UUID)
     IN: JSON: { EMail : string }
     OUT: JSON: { Result : string ["EmptyEMail", "UserJustExistsButEmailSent", "UserSignedUpAndEmailSent"] }